What is a conservatorship? The legal arrangement at the center of Michael Oher's case.

 Under adoption laws, an adoptee legally becomes a permanent member of the applicant's family.

-Adoption laws vary by state, with many states allowing an adult to adopt another adult, while a few restrict adoption based on age.
-Among the states that allow adults to adopt someone over 18 is Oher's and the Tuohys' home state of Tennessee, according to law firm Anderson Hunter.
+Adoption laws vary by state, with a few states placing age limits on adoption.
+Tennessee, the home state of Oher and the Tuohys, is among the states that allow adults to adopt someone who is over 18, according to law firm Anderson Hunter.

-In a conservatorship, the conservator is legally allowed to make decisions on another person's behalf without technically making them a family member.
-The person with a disability or other challenge only needs to sign the proper legal documents to grant the conservatorship — as Oher did in August 2004.

 Conservatorship meaning